Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Introduction

-Created to augment this study, the Simple Liquid-Argon Track Samples (\dst) dataset features two domains: \fake and \real.
+For this study, we created the Simple Liquid-Argon Track Samples (\dst) dataset featuring two domains: \fake and \real.
 The \fake domain is populated by a \tpc detector simulation with a simplified version of the detector response to the particle activity within it.
-The \dst dataset's $B$ domain is populated by a \tpc detector simulation with a more realistic version of the detector response.
+The $B$ domain is populated by a \tpc detector simulation with a more realistic version of the detector response.
 Incorrect simulation of the detector response is a known source of systematic errors in the \tpc detector analysis.
 Thus, the \dst dataset illustrates a common source of the domain shift problem encountered in \tpc detector research.
-To facilitate the accurate evaluation of the translation's accuracy, the test portion of the \dst dataset maintains an explicit pairing between the \fake and \real domains.
-That is, for each test image in \fake domain, we know exactly how its translations should appear in the \real domain and vice versa.
+To facilitate the accurate evaluation of the translation's accuracy, the test portion of the \dst dataset has an explicit pairing between the \fake and \real domains.
+That is, for each test image in the \fake domain, we know exactly how its translation should appear in the \real domain and vice versa.

-We evaluate the correctness of the resulting UI2I translations via two methods.
-First, we use the explicit pairing of the test part of the \dst dataset to perform pixel-wise comparisons of the translated image to their ground truth.
+We evaluate the correctness of the resulting UI2I translations via three methods.
+First, we use the explicit pairing of the test part of the \dst dataset to perform pixel-wise comparisons of the translated images to their ground truth.
 Second, we rely on a downstream production-grade signal processing algorithm to extract the physical content of the images.
 This algorithm is especially sensitive to the domain shift problem.
-As such, it will help verify whether or not performing the UI2I translation mitigates the problem.
+Finally, we study whether the UI2I methods can improve the performance of a supervised DL algorithm affected by the domain shift on the \dst dataset.

 The remainder of this paper is organized as follows.
-In \autoref{sec:data}, we briefly describe how \tpc detector works and the construction of the \dst dataset.
+In \autoref{sec:data}, we briefly describe how a \tpc detector works and the construction of the \dst dataset.
 In \autoref{sec:models}, we review a selection of UI2I translation algorithms suitable for \tpc data.
 In \autoref{sec:eval}, we evaluate the quality of translated images.
 Finally, in the discussion section, we summarize our findings and suggest future directions of research.